 While racing in the colony had existed in some form since the 1840s, a ‘turf’ war between Victoria’s two organising bodies led to the establishment of the Melbourne Cup in 1861.

-The first two additions of the race were won by Archer, whose owners were presented with a gold watch on top of prizemoney (a trophy wasn’t actually awarded to the winner until 1865).
+The first two editions of the race were won by Archer, whose owners were presented with a gold watch on top of prizemoney (a trophy wasn’t actually awarded to the winner until 1865).

 The race has been won by plenty of champions over the years.

-Sent out the shortest priced favourite in history, the legendary Phar Lap won the race in 1930 and captured the hearts of a public batting through the Great Depression.
+Sent out the shortest priced favourite in history, the legendary Phar Lap won the race in 1930 and captured the hearts of a public battling through the Great Depression.

 In 1950, Rising Fast became the only horse to win three of Australia’s biggest races, the Caulfield Cup, Cox Plate and Melbourne Cup in one season while, more recently, outstanding mare Makybe Diva (pictured below) made history as the only horse to have won the race on three occasions.